 It hit Susan like a train wreck she said.
 “I seemed to gain weight overnight, and I need help for losing weight after menopause.”

-Susan was a regular for acupuncture for pain but never would talk about wellness care.
-“My butt is as big as a caboose don’t you think?” she asked me turning around to show me where the fat had deposited itself.
+She is a regular for pain related acupuncture but we’ve never talked about menopause or weight gain.
+“My butt is as big as a caboose don’t you think?”
+Susan asked me turning around to show me where the fat had deposited itself.
 Like many women, her body had betrayed her.
 Why?
+Simple.

 Menopause means a change.
 That’s what my mother called it.
 It’s right – a change in hormones.
 A change in your lifestyle.
 Particularly food and fitness.